 Before your next 1:1 meeting with your boss, send them a note saying that you’d like to discuss your salary and compensation in your next meeting.

 If you don’t have regular 1:1 time with your boss, set up a meeting and let them know what it’s about: I’d like to meet with you next Wednesday to discuss my salary.

 If you work remotely, set up a phone call or Skype meeting to discuss.

-If you’re able to meet your boss in person, bring a printed copy of the letter.
-If you’re making the request remotely, send the letter via email an hour or so before the meeting with a note that says you plan to discuss it on the call.
+If you’re able to meet your boss in person, bring a printed copy of your letter asking for a raise.
+If you’re making the raise request remotely, send the letter via email an hour or so before the meeting.
+Include a note that says you plan to discuss it on the call.

 I am writing to request an increase 8 percent to my base salary.
 In my time in product management at Super Product Management, Inc., I have advanced from a junior product manager to product manager, and expanded my responsibilities to include both client support and reporting.